Ladies! 3 Reasons dating is difficult when men are, too

 • Nurturing (compassionate, empathetic, supportive, protective, kindness)

-• Soft (tenderness, meekness, sensitivity, openness, patience, allowing) *This is NOT mistaken for weakness!
+• Soft (tenderness, meekness, openness, patience, allowing) *This is NOT mistaken for weakness!

 • Assertive and decisive (initiative, responsible, accountable, clear direction and intention, healthy boundaries, knows what she wants, asks for what she needs, has individual beliefs, thoughts and opinions)